MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 Microsoft Support can move an environment from one Azure AD tenant to another, based on the partner's support request.
 As a partner, you can submit a support request by following the guidance at [Escalating support issues to Microsoft](manage-technical-support.md#escalating-support-issues-to-microsoft).
 When submitting these support requests, you must provide the following information:

 - Proof of your delegated admin rights in both Azure AD tenants
-- Confirmation from the customer that the environment move is authorized by them.
+- Confirmation from the customer that the environment move is authorized by them

 You can request moving one or more environments.
 For Microsoft to do the move, you'll need to provide some information about the source and destination Azure AD tenants, such as: